shawenyao/jekyll-now/_posts/2021-05-13-Price-Efficiency-on-Uniswap.md

 ## Appendix

-### Query: the historical liquidity pool balances of the BTC/ETH pair on Uniswap
+### Sample query: the historical liquidity pool balances of the BTC/ETH pair on Uniswap (powered by the [Graph](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2))
 ```json
 {
   pairDayDatas(